 We'll float 34 miles in four days through this coastal canyon river corridor teaming with wildlife.
 This trip features sections of smooth glassy water, and also significant whitewater rapids.
 Rainey Falls, a class VI rapid, is a great place for photos from shore.
 Then hold on tight and prepare to get wet as we raft through whitewater at Mule Creek Canyon and Blossom Bar, both rated Class IV.

 This trip operates on the traditional territory of the ancestral lands of the Cow Creek Umpqua, Confederated Tribes of Grand Ronde, Tolowa Dee-ni’, Takelma, and Confederated Tribes of Siletz Indians.

 We will meet you near the river at the start of the trip and drive you back to your vehicle at the end of the trip.
 For an additional fee you can arrange to have your personal vehicle shuttled to the takeout.
 We recommend the personal vehicle shuttle if you are planning to visit the coast, Crater Lake, the Redwoods, or any other local attractions before heading home.

 We will explore the river in Arrowhead River Adventures' whitewater rafts, typically with six participants and one guide per boat.
 Experienced guides will show you all the river has to offer.

-Staff will prepare three delicious meals a day including full, hearty, riverside lunches prepared by Arrowhead staff, and of course there will be no shortage of snacks and beverages.
+Staff will prepare three delicious meals a day including full, hearty, riverside lunches prepared by Arrowhead staff, and of course there will be no shortage of snacks.

 $1,360/person plus 3% permit fee and $10/person public lands use fee